Schorn57/Hello-World/README.md

 # Hello-World
-This is to teach me how to use Git-hub
+This is to learn me how to use Git-hub done rightly.
 I am a physics and science research teacher.
 This will be my 31st year.
+Love it.